Porphobilinogen Deaminase (PBGD), Whole Blood

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

+The porphyrias are a group of inherited disorders resulting from enzyme defects in the heme biosynthetic pathway.
 Acute intermittent porphyria (AIP) is caused by diminished erythrocyte activity of porphobilinogen deaminase (PBGD), also known as uroporphyrinogen I synthase or hydroxymethylbilane synthase.
 Onset of AIP typically occurs during puberty or later.
 Individuals may experience acute episodes of neuropathic symptoms.
 Common symptoms include severe abdominal pain, peripheral neuropathy, and psychiatric symptoms.
 A broad range of medications (including barbiturates and sulfa drugs), alcohol, infection, starvation, heavy metals, and hormonal changes may precipitate crises.
 AIP is inherited in an autosomal dominant manner.
 At-risk family members of patients with a biochemical diagnosis of AIP should undergo appropriate testing.
 Timely diagnosis is important as acute episodes of AIP can be fatal.
 Treatment of AIP includes the prevention of symptoms through avoidance of precipitating factors.
-Fortunately, >80% of individuals with PBGD deficiency remain clinically unaffected throughout their lives.
+More than 80% of individuals with deficiency mutation in the HMBS gene remain asymptomatic throughout their lives.

 Confirmation of a diagnosis of acute intermittent porphyria (AIP)